 Discover more in the east of The Netherlands

-- Zwolle is another great city worth visiting in The Netherlands.
+- Zwolle is another great city worth visiting in The Netherlands, and only 20 minutes from Deventer.
 Check out my complete city guide Zwolle to plan your visit.